Welcome to Thames Valley Boxer Rescue which I run along with my partner, Peter Gillies.

-As many of you will know, moving home can be a very stressful time but for an animal, it is more so because they don't know
+As many of you will know, moving to a new home can be a very stressful time but for an animal, it is even more so because they don't know

-To try to ease any stress, where possible we move our dogs direct from their present home into their new one and it is always during daylight hours so as to allow them to familiarise themselves quickly
+To try and ease any stress, we will always move our boxers during daylight hours so as to allow them time to familiarise themselves quickly

-We do not have any kennels of our own so if we are unable to make a direct move, we will take a dog into our home but as we
+We do not have any kennels of our own s0 if for any reason we are unable to make a direct move, we will take a dog into our home but as we

-and, as the email at the bottom of that page shows, a couple of minutes read and the knowledge of bloat could possibly save your pets life!
+proves that just a couple of minutes read and having the knowlege about “BLOAT” could save your pets life!